Persons of exceptional ability (EA) can qualify for green cards under the employment-based 2nd preference (EB-2) category.

 Skype Consultations Available!

-USCIS regulations, at 8 C.F.R. section 204.5(k)(3), require that to show that you are a person of exceptional ability in the sciences, arts, or business, your employer must submit a petition to the USCIS.
+USCIS regulations, at 8 C.F.R. section 204.5(k)(3), require that to show that you are a person of EA in the sciences, arts, or business, your employer must submit a petition to the USCIS.
 The petition must be accompanied by at least three of the following items:

 - An official academic record showing that the alien has a degree, diploma, certificate, or similar award from a college, university, school, or other institution of learning relating to the area of exceptional ability;